thunderbird/developer-docs/add-ons/updating/tb78/convert-legacy.md

 Contrary to the bootstrap script in legacy add-ons, the background scripts will *not* get evaluated in a privileged browser context.
 Instead it is added to an HTML document (a.k.a the "background page") living in a content process, which only has access to [MailExtension APIs](https://thunderbird-webextensions.readthedocs.io/en/latest/index.html) and some WebExtension APIs inherited from the underlying Firefox code base (they are listed further down on [this page](https://thunderbird-webextensions.readthedocs.io/en/latest/)).
 Any interaction with Thunderbird must occur through these APIs.
 Whenever code needs to be added to the background script, you need to make sure to migrate calls to XPCOM or other native Thunderbird features to these APIs.

 {% hint style="info" %} Since the WebExtension technology originates in Browsers like Google Chrome and Firefox, the namespace for this new kind of API is `chrome.*` or `browser.*` which work in Thunderbird as well.
-For Thunderbird however the additional namespace `messenger.*` has been added.
-We think that is a better fit and should be used with MailExtensions, as they do not run in Browsers anyhow, if they use any of the MailExtension APIs, which only exist in Thunderbird. {% endhint %}
+Thunderbird also supports `messenger.*`, which is a better fit for MailExtensions.
+As most MailExtensions are not supported by Browsers anyhow, it is safe to always use `messenger.*` when accessing Mail- or WebExtension APIs. {% endhint %}